PubInv/PubInv/ideas/Immature Ideas.md

 I've heard people use a tiny magnet on a little cantilever to generate some microwattage for sensors.
 This generates power from vibration.

 Building on the idea above, what if we place a spherical magnet inside a set of coils and tried to build a "rotational microgenerator".
 I haven't researched this yet, I assume it has been done.
 Not so different than self-winding watches, which we have had for a century, I imagine.
+(This is close: http://www.kinetron.eu/micro-generator-technology/)